TobyLobster/sqrt_test/readme.md

 * If every byte REALLY REALLY counts, choose sqrt16.a (33 bytes), but be aware that it's almost **eleven** times slower than sqrt7.a (42 bytes), and **twenty four** times slower than sqrt10.a.

 ![Memory vs Speed Comparison](./memory_vs_speed.svg)

-Note the logarithmic scale on the X and Y axis.

 The orange dots are good candidates to use.
 The grey dots are the also-rans, don't choose these because there are faster and smaller versions in orange.